JiveOff/JiveOff/README.md

 > I mainly work with the Vue.js framework/ecosystem for front-end applications and write back-end using Node.js along with TypeScript. ⚡

+> I also do infrastructure work in some of my projects.
+I tend to use tools like Docker for containerisation and orchestration.

 ### 😄 Pronouns: ``He/him``

 ### 🤓 Examples of my work